-- Discriminatory Abuse: including discrimination on grounds of race, gender and gender identity, disability, sexual orientation, religion, and other forms of harassment, slurs or similar treatment - Organisational abuse: including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
-This may range from one off incidents to ongoing ill-treatment.
+- Neglect and acts of omission: the persistent failure to meet the victim's basic physical and/or psychological needs, likely to result in the serious impairment of their health or development.
+This may take the form of failing to provide adequate food, shelter or clothing.
+It may also take the form of neglect of, or unresponsiveness to the victim's basic emotional needs. - Financial or Material Abuse: includes having money or other property stolen, being defrauded, being put under pressure in relation to money or other property, and having money or other property misused. - Discriminatory Abuse: including discrimination on grounds of race, gender and gender identity, disability, sexual orientation, religion, and other forms of harassment, slurs or similar treatment - Organisational abuse: including neglect and poor care practice within an institution or specific care setting such as a hospital or care home, for example, or in relation to care provided in one's own home.
+This may range from one off incidents to on-going ill-treatment.
 It can be through neglect or poor professional practice as a result of the structure, policies, processes and practices within an organisation - Domestic abuse: including psychological, physical, sexual, financial, emotional abuse; so-called 'honour' based violence and female genital mutilation.

-7.4 Other forms of abuse which can also be considered, include but are not limited to:
+Other forms of abuse which can also be considered, include but are not limited to:

 - Modern slavery: encompasses slavery, human trafficking, forced labour and domestic servitude.
-Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment. - Self-neglect: this covers a wide range of behaviour neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding. - Exploitation: involves unfairly manipulating someone for profit or personal gain, either opportunistically or premeditated
+Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment. - Self-neglect: this covers a wide range of behaviour neglecting to care for one's personal hygiene, health or surroundings and includes behaviour such as hoarding.